Istanbul Aviation Museum: History

 At the end of the First World War, the presence in the hangars of some German and other aircraft, the oldest from 1912, caused the Inspectorship of Air Force to decide to found an aviation museum.
 Collection of booty aircraft seized from the enemy was started.
 During the War of Independence these aircraft were brought to Kartal-Maltepe, to protect them from damage; however, some of the aircraft were seriously damaged in the course of transportation.
 This damage delayed the idea of building an aviation museum.

 In 1960, upon an order by then Air Force Command Air General İrfan Tansel, the idea of building an Aviation Museum in Turkey was raised and, to that end, it was requested with an order issued in 1963 that aircraft used by the Air Forces and other units, one from each, should be reserved.
-As a result of the efforts exerted, an Aviation Museum Organization was established in 1966 and Turkey's first Aviation Museum was inaugurated at the Civil Airport in Izmir-Cumaovası in 1971.
+As a result of the efforts exerted, an Aviation Museum Organization was established in 1966 and Turkey's first Aviation Museum was inaugurated at the Civil Airport in İzmir-Cumaovası in 1971.

-İstanbul Hava Müzesi - Istanbul Aviation Museum
+Istanbul Aviation Museum

 Despite attracting great attention at the inauguration, a search commenced for a new building area for the Aviation Museum, since at its existing location it did not attract sufficient visitors due to its distance from the city center and transportation difficulties.
 Moreover, it had been decided to repair Cumaovası runway and make more use of it for training flights and civil aviation, creating further problems for the museum in terms of housing and settlement; thus transfer of the Aviation Museum to a more appropriate place became essential.

-The Aviation Museum remained in operation at Izmir-Cumaovası until 1978.
+The Aviation Museum remained in operation at İzmir-Cumaovası until 1978.
 Investigations resulted in a decision to relocate the museum to the area next to the Military Airport at Istanbul-Yeşilköy, near the Air Force Academy.
 Considerations included its location, visitor potential, improvement and maintenance conveniences, and the fact that it was also where the nation's first air unit was based and the historical importance it bears.

 Construction of The new Aviation Museum was begun in 1977 and was completed in 1983.
 The museum occupied an area of 65,000 m2 in total, covering exhibition areas, 2365 m2 of which is closed and 12000 m2 open.
 Interior architecture and decoration were carried out by technical staff and experts from Istanbul Provincial Culture, Building and Monuments Directorate and Mimar Sinan University.
 The museum was opened to visitors by General Halil Sözer, Commander of the Turkish Air Force, on 16 October 1985.